Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Deployment/Standard-Install.md

 # Standard Installation

-To install MLA, you need to have a copy of the installer, which is distributed in MSI format.
+To install SLA, you need to have a copy of the installer, which is distributed in MSI format.
-If you do not have an installer, please reach out to us [on our website](https://mootinc.com/contact/){:target="_blank"}.
+If you do not have an installer, please reach out to us [on our website](https://shilab.com/contact/){:target="_blank"}.

 ## Installation Instructions